-Payment of the fisheries management fee is not required if you are ice fishing, hook and line fishing or fishing with a simple herring rig.
+Payment of the fisheries management fee is not required if you use only one rod when you are ice fishing, hook and line fishing or fishing with a simple herring rig.
 However, it is still possible to pay the fisheries management fee also in these cases, as an investment in nature.

 |Fishing method||Anglers 18–64 years of age||Anglers under 18 and over 65 years of age|

 |Fishing with a simple herring rig, ice fishing and hook and line fishing with one rod.||No charge.*||No charge.*|

 |Fishing with a simple herring, ice fishing and hook and line fishing with more than one rod.||Permission of the water area owner.||Permission of the water area owner.|

 |Lure fishing with one rod.||Fisheries management fee.*||No charge.*|

 |Lure fishing with more than one rod.||Fisheries management fee and permission of the water area owner.||Permission of the water area owner.|

 |Trap fishing and crayfishing.||Fisheries management fee and permission of the water area owner.||Permission of the water area owner.|